spacelift-io/user-documentation/docs/integrations/source-control/bitbucket-datacenter-server.md

 # Bitbucket Datacenter/Server

-In addition to our out-of-the-box [integration with GitHub](github.md), Spacelift supports using an on-premises Bitbucket installation as the source of code for your [stacks](../../concepts/stack/README.md) and [modules](../../vendors/terraform/module-registry.md).
+Spacelift supports using an on-premises Bitbucket installation as the source of code for your [stacks](../../concepts/stack/README.md) and [modules](../../vendors/terraform/module-registry.md).

 ## Setting up the integration